-- Completion of €75.9 million sale of a 385unit portfolio comprising 16 properties to funds managed by Partners Group in December 2024. - Debt terms amended, increasing permitted condominium sales assets from 6 to 40 properties. - Reduction in net debt during the financial year by €89.9 million, lowering net loanto-value (LTV) from 46.3% to 40.3%, with a further reduction expected, driven by condominium sales. - Resolutions to continue the Company and amend its Investment Objective and Policy passed at Extraordinary General Meeting (EGM) on 12 March 2025. - Accelerated condominium sales programme underway, with stock available for sale expected to rise from 108 units in December 2024 to 942 units by Q3 2025.
+- Completion of €75.9m sale of a 385-unit portfolio comprising 16 properties to funds managed by Partners Group in December 2024. - Debt terms amended, increasing permitted condominium sales assets from 6 to 40 properties. - Reduction in net debt during the financial year by €89.9 million, lowering net LTV from 46.3% to 40.3%, with a further reduction expected, driven by condominium sales. - Resolutions to continue the Company and amend its Investment Objective and Policy passed at EGM on 12 March 2025.